zouppen/pumpunjuksautin/control.md

 ![Variables in the formula](variables.svg)

-This allows us to control at the same time as doing measurements and recover $R_t$.
+This allows us to control at the same time as doing measurements and recover R<sub>t</sub>.